stevegt/grokker/README.md

 $ grok q "What is the `qi` subcommand for?"

-The 'qi' subcommand allows you to ask a question by typing it in to the standard input rather than passing it as a command-line argument.
+The 'qi' subcommand allows you to ask a question by providing it on standard input rather than passing it as a command-line argument.
 For example, you could say:

   echo "What is the 'qi' subcommand for?" | grok qi

 This would read the question from standard input and return the answer.
-This subcommand is especially useful in editor sessions -- more about this below.
+This subcommand is especially useful in editor sessions and when writing plugins -- more about this below.
 ```

 ## Installation